 Second Graders bring boundless energy and enthusiasm to their academic work, whether it’s creating products and marketing them at the economics fair, tackling increasingly challenging text in their reading, preparing for an in-class debate, or practicing addition and subtraction in math warm-ups for the Problem of the Day.

-During literacy, students work on the five essential components of reading, which are phonemic awareness, phonics, fluency, vocabulary, and comprehension.
-Each day brings time for reading with a teacher, independent reading, read-aloud, and word work.
-Students work in differentiated groups based on ability, readiness, and interest.
-Students engage in spelling and phonics activities using a direct, explicit, and multi-sensory approach using the Orton Gillingham method.
+During literacy, students work in skill-based groups on the five essential components of reading, which are phonemic awareness, phonics, fluency, vocabulary, and comprehension.
+Our literacy block brings time for reading with a teacher, independent reading, read-aloud, and word work.
+Students engage in spelling and phonics activities using a direct, explicit, and multi-sensory approach.

 Second Graders are truly beginning to see themselves as writers, exploring a wide range of genres and styles of expression.
 Students learn to understand and apply techniques they discover in the work of published authors.
 They write narratives about their own experiences in the “small moments” unit and learn to formulate and express an opinion in a formal debate with classmates.
 They explore and write different types of poetry and also delve into informational writing, describing an area of their own expertise.
 Second Graders practice nature writing throughout the year, spending time in nature on Outdoor Ed expeditions or on campus as they focus on describing the world using their five senses.
 Students devote careful attention to revising and editing, aiming to make their writing as clear and as powerful as possible.